Cleary Lake Regional Park

 5.9 miles of trails

 A trail with rest stops and a water pump loops around Cleary Lake.
-The trail has connections leading to the Scott West Regional Trail for east and west connections from the park.
+The trail has connections leading to the Big Woods Regional Trail for east and west connections from the park.

 Please note: In winter, hiking on cross-country ski trails is not permitted.

 Hike under the lights in fall.
 The Poplar and Lakeside trails at Cleary have lights on until 9:00 PM until winter trail operations begin (typically after 2–3 inches of snowfall).

 137 acres of water

 Cleary Lake is a quiet place for paddling.
 No motors allowed.
 Boat rentals for canoes, kayaks and stand-up paddleboards are available.